cheich/jquery.scrollmenu/README.md

 There is no easier way to build a menu as with _jQuery Scrollmenu_.
 It will automatically walk through your headings and build anchors and IDs.

-## To-do
-- First and last element are active even the viewport is out of the content
-- Add option to parse existing menu lists
-- Return jQuery list instead of the plug-in object (?)
-- Make variable header selector like `h{n}` (?)

 ## How to start
 ### Insert the JavaScript file
 Just insert the JavaScript after the jQuery library